Recordings now available

 Professor Trystan Watson, Head of Department, Materials Science and Engineering, Swansea University

-Join us each week and learn about the incredible innovation taking place within our research institutions, where we can work to enable collaborations and partnerships between academic research and the commercial world.
+Watch our recordings and learn about the incredible innovation taking place within our research institutions, where we can work to enable collaborations and partnerships between academic research and the commercial world.